Fraudsters follow the headlines. And the Coronavirus (COVID-19) outbreak is no exception. Here’s how you can avoid fraud and scams.

 “That’s when bad things start to happen—thefts, fires, any number of things.
 In times of crisis, fraud and thefts ramp up,” said Chief Operating Officer Matt Dodds.
 “This credit union in particular is a beacon of strength.
 And this is where your money will be safe.”

-Here’s how your credit union is keeping your money safe—and looking out for your best interest:
+Here’s how your credit union is keeping your money and account information safe—and looking out for your best interest: